Planning for College

 There is a lot to consider and discover along the way, and you want to make sure you get started on the right foot.
 Though it may seem simple, there are many questions first-time students need to consider.
 What major do you want?
 What minor?
 Do you want to live on campus or off campus?
 How many credits a semester are you going to take, and what classes?
 It may seem like a lot to chew on, but the sooner you start planning the more prepared you will be for the years to come.

 High school is the ideal time to begin planning your college career.
 The University of Nevada, Reno, like all other universities nationwide, requires a certain number of courses to be taken throughout the duration of a student's high school life.
-Freshman year students should plan their schedules accordingly for the years to come.
+High school freshmen should plan their schedules accordingly for the years to come.

 To be admitted to an undergraduate degree program at the University of Nevada, Reno as a regular freshman student, you must be a graduate of an approved or accredited high school and satisfy the below requirements: